JHUAPL/PACMANs/docs/milestone3_report.rst

 ===========================
 Milestone 3 Progress Report
 ===========================
 Report on Metrics to be Used to Compare the Benefits of Hybrid Models Over Conventional Models

+**Approved for public release; distribution is unlimited.
+This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA) under Agreement No. HR00112290032.**

 1      Overview